Biking Boom Continues: Growing Trends and Impacts in the Mountain West

 Many metro areas improved their safety infrastructure, such as adding protected bike lanes and paths, said Emily Adler, director of content at StreetLight.

 “For other places maybe that haven’t, but still saw growth in biking, it’s a signal that that infrastructure will need to be in place,” Adler said.
-“Or else A) you’re going to see enthusiasm drop off or B) you could see some safety risks.”
+“Or else A) you’re going to see enthusiasm drop off or B) you might see some safety risks.”

 In 2022, bike trips flattened out compared to the previous year, according to the report.
 Adler said that’s a warning sign that further growth will depend on more bike-friendly investments across the country.